damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ### Setup GitLab Auto-Deploy

 Now we’re ready to configure GitLab Auto Deploy.
-Auto Deploy is an easy way to configure GitLab CI.
-We've created various CI YAML templates that automate the setup of your deploys and review apps.
+Auto Deploy is an easy way to configure GitLab CI from a template.
 Back to the project, let’s click `Set up auto deploy` and choose the Kubernetes template.
 This is a great template to get us started and we just need to edit the `KUBE_DOMAIN` to use our own domain.

 *TODO: [Auto deploy as just another .gitlab-ci.yml template](https://gitlab.com/gitlab-org/gitlab-ce/issues/26453)*
 *TODO: [Auto deploy apps with databases](https://gitlab.com/gitlab-org/gitlab-ce/issues/28496)*